Industry Guides13 min read28 April 2026

 The 30-Day Preparation Checklist

-If you want to ensure your workplace is inspection-ready, work through this checklist over 30 days.
-If your workplace is already well-managed, most of these items should already be in place.
+If you want to be inspection-ready, work through this over 30 days.
+If your workplace is already well-managed, most items should already be in place.

 Week 1: Documentation Audit